NaphatPi/M5_Forecasting/README.md

 # M5_Forecasting
-Repository for a solution to the Kaggle's M5 Forecasting Competition.
+Repository for a solution to the Kaggle's M5 Forecasting Competition using LightGBM.
 For full detail of the competion please see https://www.kaggle.com/competitions/m5-forecasting-accuracy

 ## Competition Background